-But if you’re looking to top up protection or change the appearance of your older boards, then stains are the next best thing to using oils!
+But if you’re looking to top up protection or change the appearance of your older boards, then stains are the next best thing to using oils.

-This type of wood protection will cover the outside of your boards, sometimes depending on the brand will seal your boards against water and the elements.
+This type of wood protection will cover the outside of your boards and will seal your decking boards against water and the elements.

 The most undiscovered protector, generally people will cover their boards in stains and nonslip paints.
-But, using a good decking oil will make your boards stand out much better.
+But, using the best decking oils will make your boards stand out much better.

 If you’re looking for advice from an experienced decking installer, then we highly recommend you use an excellent natural brush.

-Treating New Decking Boards
+Oiling New Decking Boards

 - Clean any debris and sawdust